pagopa/pagopa-ecommerce-cdc-service/README.md

 ### Integration Testing with pagopa-ecommerce-local

-For comprehensive integration testing with the full eCommerce ecosystem, use the [pagopa-ecommerce-local](https://github.com/pagopa/pagopa-ecommerce-local) repository.
+For comprehensive integration testing with the full eCommerce ecosystem, you should use the [pagopa-ecommerce-local](https://github.com/pagopa/pagopa-ecommerce-local) repository.

 The CDC service is integrated into the local development environment and provides:
 - Complete eCommerce transaction flow